MIT-LCP/mimic-code-paper/main.md

 * Estimated time of first suspicion of infection
 * Sepsis as defined by retrospective administrative data [?]
 * Comorbidities as defined by administrative data

-The repository as of publication was developed on MIMIC-III v1.4 using Python v2.7.

 ### Demographics